Staff & Board

 Alishea Hixson

-Alishea Hixson joined TRGT in February 2018 as the Associate Director.
+Alishea Hixson joined TRGT in 2018.
 Originally from Decatur, TN, she grew up on a farm and understands the value of protecting our local open spaces.
 Alishea moved to Chattanooga to attend UTC and received a Bachelor’s Degree in Human Ecology.

 Alishea's professional work includes serving as the Director of Special Events at First Things First for 8 years, and the Associate Director of Annual Giving for the UC Foundation for 2 years.
-She is also a 2014 graduate of Chattanooga’s Chamber of Commerce Protégé Leadership Program.
+She is also a 2014 graduate of Chattanooga’s Chamber of Commerce Protégé Leadership Program and a graduate of Leadership Chattanooga, Class of 2023.

 She and her husband, David, love to travel.
 In recent years they have been to Alaska, Colorado, New York, South Dakota, Devils Tower, Yellowstone, and the Grand Tetons.
 Alishea and David welcomed their daughter, Abigail, in February 2019.